How to Create Amazing Robot Sculptures from Recycled Cardboard — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If using a hot glue gun, ensure an adult is always present and supervising to prevent burns.
+Hot glue can be very hot and cause immediate injury, so careful handling is paramount.

 - 2Don't be afraid to experiment with different shapes and sizes for unique robot features.
 Think gears, dials, or even wings!
+The beauty of recycled materials is their versatility, allowing for truly original designs.

 - 3For a sturdier robot, consider layering pieces of cardboard or using stronger adhesive like hot glue for key joints.
+This will make your robot more robust and less likely to break during play.

 - 4Encourage kids to name their robots and create a backstory for them.
+This adds an extra layer of engagement and imaginative play, turning a craft project into a character.

 Related Activities You Might Enjoy